 Elizabeth Schurman emerged from a small house on a busy street in an preternaturally safe suburb.
 She was raised on a diet of Simon and Garfunkel, Robert Louis Stevenson, and George Orwell.
 Early experiments in truth included: roly-poly observation, playground gymnastics, Arctic role playing, simulated subterranean microeconomics, and the formation of secret and not-so-secret societies of all kinds.

 She taught public school in New York City for three years, tutored college students who have been in foster care, and now teaches composition at the college level.

-Schurman writes, loves and tolerates her vicious cat, and accumulates frequent-buyer coffee punches in Lawrence, Kansas.
+Schurman writes, loves and tolerates her vicious cat, frets about the future of our democracy, and accumulates frequent-buyer coffee punches in Lawrence, Kansas.

 She has also written whole books which are patiently waiting to be discovered, and can’t stop herself from writing more.
 What are you gonna do.